István Anhalt: Emigration to Canada and academic position

-Anhalt emigrated to Canada in 1949, as a recipient of a Lady Davis Fellowship.
+Anhalt emigrated to Canada as a recipient of a Lady Davis Fellowship.
 He settled in Montreal, and soon met Beate Frankenberg, a biochemist.
-The pair married in 1952, and together they have two daughters, Carol Greaves and Helen Jennifer Marcello, and two grandchildren.
+They married in 1952; the couple had two daughters, Carol Greaves and Helen Jennifer Marcello.

-For twenty-two years Anhalt taught analysis and composition at McGill University in the Faculty of Music.
-He established the Theory and Composition Departments, He established the music composition program for the institution, was chairman for the Theory Department, and developed and directed the McGill University Electronic Music Studio (EMS).
-He composed continually during that time as well.
+From 1949-71 Anhalt taught analysis and composition at McGill University's Faculty of Music, where he established the theory and composition departments, He developed the music composition program, was chair of the theory department, and developed and directed the McGill University Electronic Music Studio.
+He also composed during this period.

-Anhalt met George Rochberg at an International Conference of Composers at the Stratford Festival in Ontario during the summer of 1960, and the two became friends.
-Rochberg was born in New Jersey, and both come from a Jewish background.
+Anhalt met George Rochberg at an international composers' conference at the Stratford Festival during the summer of 1960.
+The two became friends, resulting in an extensive correspondence, selections from which were eventually published in 2007.
+Like Anhalt, Rochberg, who was born in New Jersey, came from a Jewish background.

 1971–1984, move to Kingston

-Anhalt's mixed work schedule of administration, composition, and teaching was one he carried with him to Kingston, Ontario in 1971 when he became the head of Queen's University's Department of Music.
-He remained in this position until 1981.
-He continued to teach at the university until 1984 when he retired.
-During his years at Queen's University, Anhalt continued to write, compose and teach.
-His composition La Tourangelle premiered in July 1975, and soon after he began to work on another piece, which would be his second opera, Winthrop.
-All the while, he also worked on his monograph Alternative Voices.
-He became a mentor for a number of his students, many of whom kept in touch with him until the final years of his life.
+In 1971, Anhalt moved to Kingston, Ontario where he became the head of the music department at Queen's University.
+He remained in the position until 1981, and continued to teach until his retirement in 1984.
+His composition La Tourangelle premiered in 1975, and soon after he began to work on what became his second opera, Winthrop.
+He also worked on the scholarly monograph, Alternative Voices.
+He mentored a number of students, many of whom stayed in touch with him after his retirement.

 Retirement and death

+Anhalt continued to compose and write in his later years.

+The Anhalt portrait in the Canadian Composers Portraits series was released in 2004.

-After his retirement, Anhalt continued to compose, and to write scholarly and other articles.
-He died at the age of 92, on February 24, 2012, in Kingston, at St. Mary's of the Lake Hospital.
+He died on February 24, 2012, at St. Mary's of the Lake Hospital in Kingston.

-Composition
+Compositional periods

-Anhalt is one of the earliest serious composers of electronic music.
+Anhalt was one of the early composers of electronic music.
 His music underwent changes over the years, and can be divided into four periods.
-Anhalt has a librettist for his dramatic works, beginning in 1969 with Foci, and ending in 1999 with Millennial Mall.
+Anhalt was a librettist for his dramatic works, beginning in 1969 with Foci, and ending in 1999 with Millennial Mall.

 1919–1958

-Anhalt's early composing focused on a variety of works for chorus, solo voice, ensembles, and instrumental soloists.
-This period ended with the finalization of his work Symphony No. 1, which won Anhalt both a national and an international reputation.
+Anhalt wrote a variety of works for chorus, solo voice, ensembles, and instrumental soloists.
+This period ended with the completion of his First Symphony, which won Anhalt both national and international recognition.

 1959–1961

-The next brief period in Anhalt's musical career was entirely dedicated to electronic music where he produced four compositions, and studying first-hand the newest developments and media during that time, in order to establish fresh and current concepts for his original work.
+The next brief period in Anhalt's musical career was dedicated to electronic music where he produced four compositions that reflected his close study of the newest developments and media.